OneIdentity/SafeguardDevOpsService/ExternalPlugins/CircleCISecrets/README.md

 * Organization Id - Full URL to the Hashicorp vault.
 * Context Name - Name of the mount point within the Hashicorp vault where the plugin will store the key/value pair secrets.
+* Repository Url - Full URL to the root of the Github or Bitbucket project that is being built by CircleCI.